msychung/FUSE-2020/README.md

 ```

 ### Installation & Usage
 Following a download or clone of this repository to your local machine, please ensure `BioLogic.py` remains within the same folder as all analysis files to run.
-The code depends on the `galvani` (see below) package's BioLogic module, and will not run without it.
+(Some of) The code depends on the `galvani` (see below) package's BioLogic module, and will not run without it.

 ## Built With